vphilippoz/basic-webcam/README.md

 ### 4. Remote access

-1. Install `tailscale`: Follow the instructions on [Tailscale website](https://tailscale.com/download/linux/)
+1. Install `tailscale`: Follow the instructions on [Tailscale website](https://tailscale.com/download/linux/).
+Currently, entering the following command works: `curl -fsSL https://tailscale.com/install.sh | sh`
 2. Register the device on your tailscale net: `sudo tailscale up`
 3. Copy the link provided on a web browser (phone, computer, ...) and authenticate the device.
 4. From the same web page, disable the key expiry